Technology and the key competencies

 The following sections suggest some of the ways in which the key competencies can guide classroom actions and teaching choices.

 Critical and creative thinking are vital in technology, as is a high level of awareness about the thinking that underpins any decision.
-Being able to step back from situations and answer such questions as "what is happening?", "why is it happening?", "should it be happening?" and "how could it be done differently?" demands increasingly sophisticated thinking skills.
+Being able to step back from situations and answer questions demands increasingly sophisticated thinking skills.
+Questions such as:

 Opportunities for enhancing the development of thinking present themselves when: